Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

   -Mobile App Development – Applications like e-commerce platforms that need regular updates to meet user demands.
   -Marketing Campaigns – Digital marketing initiatives that require ongoing optimization driven by analytics.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+(e) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
  .
 Software Developer
    Role: Tasked with designing, coding, and implementing software applications according to project specifications.

 Key Responsibilities:
 - Writing clean, efficient, and scalable code.